 Before You Apply

 - Make sure you have completed the Richland Community College admission form.

-If you are providing parent information, one of your parents must also sign the FAFSA.
-To sign electronically, your parent will need a PIN.
-(Do I need parent Information?)
+- If you are providing parent information, one of your parents must also sign the FAFSA.
+To sign electronically, your parent will need an FSA ID.

 - Gather information to apply.
 You may utilize the FAFSA on the Web Worksheet available at www.fafsa.gov.

 - Richland Community College’s federal code is 010879.